 - Wash and slice the eggplant into 1/2 in thick slices.
 Line a sheet pan with a tea towel or paper towels and lay the eggplant slices onto it, do not overlap.
 Generously salt both sides of the slices with one teaspoon of sea salt.
 Cover with another towel or paper towels and set aside for 45 minutes.
 (This step will ensure your eggplant doesn’t get soggy.)

 - Once the time is up, discard the towels, wipe off excess salt, and pat the eggplant slices dry with a fresh towel.

 - Preheat the oven to 450F, re-line the sheet pan with a baking mat or parchment paper, and then spray the pan with a generous amount of olive oil.

 - In a medium bowl whisk the eggs.
-In an separate bowl whisk together the breadcrumbs, garlic powder, oregano, basil, 1/2 teaspoon sea salt, and pepper.
+In a separate bowl whisk together the almond flour, garlic powder, oregano, basil, 1/2 teaspoon sea salt, and pepper.